-Finally, take into account the case in which households decide to purchase existing dwellings.
-We all know that real estate purchasing did play a key role in the US economy.
-The inflow of money, passing though the real estate market, determines the price of the houses, which in many cases are the assets households hold as collateral against mortgage and loan liabilities that do not disappear with the end of the financial circuit, but rather are 'distributed' into financial markets.
-A peculiarity of our financial circuit is that even though money is eventually destroyed through securitization, the households' debt position is still pending (and unchanged).
+Finally, the case in which households decide to purchase existing dwellings does not seem particularly relevant, being only an intrasectoral exchange of assets with the ownership of dwellings and deposits reversed.
+Nonetheless, real estate purchasing did play a key role in the US economy.
+The inflow of money, passing though the real estate market, determine the price of the houses, which in many cases are the assets households hold as collateral against mortgage and loan liabilities that do not disappear with the end of the financial circuit, but rather 'distributed' into financial markets.
+As mentioned before, a peculiarity of our financial circuit is that even though money is eventually destroyed through securitization, households' debt position is still pending (and unchanged).
 Such a debt needs to be repaid.
-If we do not assume that the household sector is able to save - an assumption that will leave the original circuit open, hence only moving the problem - they will need to recurr to new debt to meet their financial needs.
+If we do not assume that the households sector is able to save - an assumption that will leave the original circuit open, hence only moving the problem - they will need recurring to new debt to meet their financial needs.
 This self-reinforcing dynamic relies on the need for continuous access to credit, which in turn depends on the increase in value of the underlying assets used by households to back loans, namely houses.
 This indebtedness spiral is potentially endless and will continue as long as fuelled by new credit.
 At the micro level, it becomes sustainable with the selling of the dwelling.

 Ultimately, thanks to the rising value of houses, the single household unit will be able to meet its financial obligations by selling its house and obtaining the required liquidity to repay its (original or refinanced) debt back.
 This is the reflux of this financial circuit.
-Nonetheless, at the macro level, the provision of final finance

-(commodity or securities selling in the original version) now corresponds to the opening of a new circuit, i.e. loans provided to those households who buy houses.
-This shows the fragility of this system, based on mortgage issuing and overall household debt.
-It requires an ever-lively demand for dwellings and increasing house prices, as noted by Gorton (2010).
+Nonetheless, at the macro level, the provision of final finance (commodity or securities selling in the original version) now corresponds to the opening of a new circuit, i.e. loans provided to those households who buy houses.
+This shows the fragility of this system, based on mortgage issuing and overall households' debt.
+It requires an ever-lively demand for dwellings and increasing house price, as noted by Gorton (2010).

 Last but not least, we can distinguish two classes of households, as done in Matrices 2a/2b and 3a/3b.
 On the one hand, workers live exclusively out of their wage income and get indebted towards banks.
-On the other hand, rentiers also receive interest income from the ownership of financial assets (in our example distributed profits and interests on shares), on top of usually higher wages.
-This assumption can hardly be considered as unrealistic, since that income inequality is a well-established stylized fact (see Piketty, 2014) which, according to several authors, has played a key role on the way towards the subprime crisis which has recently shattered the financialized economies depicted in this paper (Van Treeck, 2013).
+On the other hand, rentiers also receive interest income from the ownership of financial assets (in our example distributed profits and interests on shares), on top of usually higher wage.
+This assumption can hardly be considered as unrealistic, since that income inequality is a well-established stylized fact (see Piketty, 2014) which, according to several authors, have played a key role in the way towards the subprime crisis which have recently shattered the financialized economies depicted in this paper (Van Treeck, 2013).
 In practice, we deal with a class of rentiers that extrapolates wealth from the financial circuit, whilst the other class, workers, needs access to credit to sustain a process in which they are at best a channel through which money, which springs from commercial banks flows to rentiers.
-In canalizing money, workers are allowed a certain level of well-being since they can consume and have a house.
-However, this well-being is ultimately transitory and does not transform into (permanent) wealth since the dwelling will need to be sold to keep the scheme working.
+In canalizing money, workers are allowed for a certain level of well-being since they can consume and have a house.
+However, such a well-being is ultimately transitory and does not transform into (permanent) wealth since the dwelling will need to be sold to keep the scheme working.